ArcticLatent/linux-comfy-installer/README.md

 - Activate the virtual environment
 - Start ComfyUI with the correct PyTorch + CUDA stack

-If you installed with the Accelerator option, you also get:
+If you installed with the Sage Attention option, you also get:
 - `comfyui-start-sage` (`--use-sage-attention`)
 - `comfyui-start-sage-fp16` (`--use-sage-attention --fast`)

+If you installed with the Flash Attention option, you also get:
+- `comfyui-start-flash` (`--use-flash-attention`)
+- `comfyui-start-flash-fp16` (`--use-flash-attention --fast`)

 If suffixes were needed (e.g., `comfyui-start2`), use the names shown at the end of the installer output.